 I first solve for the response of the model economy to an unexpected shock to the cost of entry.
 To isolate the effects of exogenous shocks to this cost, I impose that the entry cost varies over time but not endogenously; i.e., $c_E(\Lambda_t) = f{E,t}$.
-I choose a path for $f{E,t}$ so that the initial decline in the number of operating producers in the model matches the decline in the number of establishments during the Great Recession, and I assume that $f{E,t}$ reverts back to its steady-state value with persistence 0.685.14 After the initial shock is realized, all agents in the economy have perfect foresight of all aggregate variables as the economy returns to its steady state.
+I choose a path for $f{E,t}$ so that the initial decline in the number of operating producers in the model matches the decline in the number of establishments during the Great Recession, and I assume that $f{E,t}$ reverts back to its steady-state value with persistence 0.685.12 After the initial shock is realized, all agents in the economy have perfect foresight of all aggregate variables as the economy returns to its steady state.
 I describe the solution method in detail in appendix B.

 Figure 4 depicts the response of the model to a shock to the cost of entry.
 The shock causes a fall in entry that leads the mass of establishments to decline by a little over 7 percent.
 The cost-weighted average markup rises 0.9 percent.
 Effective TFP, equal to the ratio of output to aggregate employment, falls gradually by about 0.6 percent.
-Employment falls about 2.5 percent on impact, and output falls nearly 3 percent.
-The wage satisfies the household labor supply equation and falls around 1 percent.